 Gathering pigments from nature is super easy, but it can be confusing at the beginning.
 In this guide, I am going to explain the process of collecting pigments from nature in the forms of rocks, clays, soils, and plants.
 All of this information comes from practice and endless google searches, so if you find any incorrect information, or you have something to add, please let me know!

 I have created this guide to assist all of the amazing friends and family who have chosen to help me gather pigments from all around the country and the world.
 The things I suggest are to fit my needs- adjust this guide to suit yous!

 What is covered:

 How to Label, Store and Ship your finds

 How to test a material to see if it could be a pigment

 Which materials turn into pigments and what to gather

-PSA: ZERO of the images used in this post are mine.
-I gathered these images from sources all across the internet and each image has a link to take you to its original post.
+PSA: Only some of the images used in this post are mine.
+I gathered most of these images from sources all across the internet and each image has a link to take you to its original post.
 I intend to make an updated version of this post once the weather warms up and I can go outside without freezing solid.